-\$30 copay for basic hearing and balance exam.
+\$25 copay for basic hearing and balance exam.

-Services that are covered for you What you must pay when you get these services Services that are covered for you Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit in the past 7 days and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teet to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization rules may apply for select services.
-Refer to the list in Chapter 4, Section 2.1 for more information. you get these services \$0 copay for X-rays (examples include but are not limited to a basic film X-ray of an ankle, shoulder, or foot). \$30 copay for diagnostic tests (examples include but are not limited to an electrocardiogram [ECG/EKG], duplex scan of the heart, and esophageal function test) in a physician's office. \$170 copay for diagnostic radiological PET scan services. \$170 copay for all other diagnostic radiological services other than PET scans services. \$0 copay for lab tests.
+Services that are covered for you What you must pay when you get these services Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment \$0 copay for X-rays (examples include but are not limited to a basic film X-ray of an ankle, shoulder, or foot).
+Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Prior authorization rules may apply for select services.
+Refer to the list in Chapter 4, Section 2.1 for more information. \$20 copay for diagnostic tests (examples include but are not limited to an electrocardiogram [ECG/EKG], duplex scan of the heart, and esophageal function test) in a physician's office. \$150 copay for diagnostic radiological PET scan services. \$150 copay for all other diagnostic radiological services other than PET scans services. \$0 copay for lab tests.
 Coinsurance and copays are separate member responsibilities.
 If you receive multiple services from the same provider on the same date, you will be responsible for the highest copay for services in addition to coinsurance, if applicable.

-Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$30 copay for each Medicare-covered podiatry services visit.
+Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$25 copay for each Medicare-covered podiatry services visit.
 Post-Discharge Meals Benefit covers up to 14 meals over a 7 day period.
 After a qualifying discharge from an Inpatient Hospital or Observation to your home, you may be eligible to receive nutritious meals to help you recover from your injuries or manage your health conditions.
 Meals may not be merely for convenience or comfort purposes.
 Meals will be coordinated by GA Foods and delivered to your home.
 Amounts you pay for some services do not count toward your maximum out-of-pocket amount.
 Refer to Chapter 4, Section 1.2 for more information \$0 copay for covered meals You must use GA Foods to receive th is benefit.
 Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test. \$0 copay for an annual Medicare-covered digital rectal exam.